SumiSastri/react-basics-to-hooks/docs/react/core-concepts/react-advantages/corporate-community.md

+Plural Sight: React the Big Picture : Cory House

-3. Long-term-stability due to Facebook investment and the open source community that supports it
+**Long-term-stability due to Facebook investment and the open source developer and corporate community that supports it**

 - FB/ WhatsApp/ Instagram are all built on React - high level of traffic
 - Active blogs for release and plans for the future
 - Breaking changes with CodeMod update
-- React codemod script with every release this resolves breaking changes making all React libraries backward compatibile and ensures long term stability
+- React codemod script with every release this resolves breaking changes making all React libraries backward compatibile and ensures long term stability (A codemod is a command line tool that you can point at your code base to automate changes.
+With React codemod, you can automatically update older React components to the latest specifications.)
 - One of the most popular repos on GitHub, downloaded over 10-mil times a week
 - Stack-share shows many large corporates use React and its growing ecosystem
 - Reactiflux - online community